IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/offline.md

 #### Replace a Submission
     1 Delete your existing run.
-    2 Submit a new run file (repeat Step 2 of “Submission steps”).
+    2 Submit a new run file (repeat STEP 2 of “Submission steps”).